abcminiuser/sam-ba-loader/README.md

 ## Status

-Currently the core is still in development, but it can read out the identification registers of CHIPID parts (SAM3, SAM4, SAMV, SAMS) and DSU parts (SAMD, SAMC, SAML).
+Currently the core is still in development, but it can read out the identification registers of CHIPID parts (SAM3, SAM4, SAM7) and DSU parts (SAMC, SAMD, SAML).

-The SAMD20 is currently supported for flash programming and verification.
+The SAM C, D and L series are currently supported for flash programming and verification.
 More devices will be added once the core APIs are stable.

 ## Use